 Weed management in Larimer County is a major function of the Land Stewardship Program under the Department of Natural Resources.
 The Weed Management Program is responsible for weed management on all county-owned properties, (including parks and open spaces) and, county road rights-of-way.
-The Weed Management Program assists county residents through education and outreach programs, site visits, recommendations, cost-share and equipment loan projects, and is obligated to carry out enforcement procedures stipulated in the County Weed Management Plan.
+The Weed Management Program assists county residents through education and outreach programs, site visits, recommendations, cost-share and is obligated to carry out enforcement procedures stipulated in the County Weed Management Plan.
 The program is partially funded through the Larimer County Weed District, which encompasses the eastern one fourth of Larimer County.
 Activities conducted outside the Weed District are supported through an enterprise program that obtains funds from contracted weed management work with private landowners, federal, state, and local agencies and from state and federal grants.

 Weed management can be a challenge in Larimer County with extreme variations in topography and climatic conditions.
 Subdividing of farms and ranches across the county has led to large scale disturbances of many mountain, shrubland, and plains areas leaving sites open to weed invasion.
 Introduction of exotic weed species occurs with a steady influx of people from all parts of the country transporting livestock, animal feed, off-road vehicles and other vectors for weed seed movement.